Characters: The Walking Dead TV Show

 - The Leader: Rick is the overarching leader of the group, even if he is on break.
 Others who have filled in for him in his absence (be it due to Rick being on a run, in grieving, or something else) include Daryl, Hershel, Carol, and Glenn.

 - The Load: An argument that persisted largely in the second season was over who contributed the least to the group, though this argument promptly ended when Rick ended all the drama in the group and made sure everyone pulled their weight.
-By the end of season five, the only ones who have truly qualified as this during the course of the series were Amy, Carol (before taking a level in badass), Noah, and Gabriel.
+By the end of Season 5, the only ones who have truly qualified as this during the course of the series were Amy, Carol (before taking a level in badass), Noah, and Gabriel.

 - Mauve Shirt: The group has occasionally had members who didn't get to do much or reveal much about themselves before dying, most notably the likes of T-Dog, Oscar, and Noah.